 Fenugreek is a traditional Ayurveda herb, has been used for centuries to increase milk production.
 It also has a blood sugar regulating and lipid-lowering effect, so maybe beneficial for women with gestational diabetes in there the last trimester.

 Milk Thistle or St Mary’s Thistle is most commonly known for its action of restoring and supporting liver function.
 Silymarin, the active constituent of the herb has been found to increase milk supply.
-It is also a potent antioxidant so may help to reduce oxidative stress during pregnancy.

 Traditionally used for diabetes and as a diuretic, Goats Rue has also been observed to increase milk in goats grazing on the herb.
 Hence the name Goats Rue!
 This herb is a good source of chromium, a mineral with blood sugar regulating effects.
 Caution should be taken when administering this herb to people with diabetes as it can amplify the effect of hypoglycemic medications.